 - 1/2 cup hair coloring herbs (see above)

-- 1 Tbsp. raw unfiltered honey/molasses – optional, both are conditioning to the hair.
-Use honey for light hair and molasses for dark hair.
+- 1 Tbsp. raw unfiltered honey/molasses – (optional – Use honey for light hair and molasses for dark hair.)

 - Steep herbs in water for 1+ hours.
 Some herbs that provide lighter hair colors, such as chamomile, benefit from boiling for 30 minutes rather than steeping in boiling water.
 I like to steep until the water is cool enough to use.
 Strain herbs using tea strainer/cheesecloth/etc., making sure to squeeze out all the extra juice from the herbs.

 - Combine the mixture with aloe vera gel and honey/molasses, if using, and put into a spray bottle.
 You can use this rinse by just pouring it over your hair from a bowl, but I find using a spray bottle helps to control the mess and waste.
 If using a bowl, I suggest using a second bowl to hold your head over so that you can reuse the tea over your hair several times.

 - Leave on your hair for one hour, then rinse the tea out and follow with apple cider vinegar rinse.
 For even more “dramatic” results, spend the hour out in the sun.

 - The Dirty Hippy Truth About No-Poo & Why I Won’t Use Baking Soda on My Hair – Hippy Natural Hair Care Series Part 1